Go Baby Go (Grades 7-10)

-Campers in the Go Baby Go (GBG) Community Service program will be focus on mobility in children and how it can positively affect a child’s physical, cognitive, and social development.
+Campers in the Go Baby Go (GBG) Community Service program will be focusing on mobility in children and how it can positively affect a child’s physical, cognitive, and social development.

 During the morning, campers will have hands-on experience with children both mainstreamed and those with mobility and sensory challenges in a special camp setting.
-Each GBG camper will be paired with a Lightening Ninja camper for the week to assist them in learning and executing skills in the morning Ninja Challenge program.
+Each GBG camper will be paired with a special needs "Adaptive" camper for the week, to assist them in learning and executing skills in the morning Ninja Challenge program.

 Community Service hours: Vary based on week/service.

-Check out our other Community Service opportunities on our DC Campus.
+Check out our other Community Service opportunities over on our DC Campus.

 |Week 1||July 9 – 13|